nus-cs2103-AY2122S1/tp/docs/team/hmanhduc2k.md

   * What it does: Allows user to view a general or specific help page relating to each command.
   * Justification: To allow new users and existing users a shortcut way of viewing usage instruction for better insights into using Academy Directory.
   * Highlights: This features allow users to view a table (in Markdown) that summarizes command format and usage for quick referencing, or view general help of each command.
-  * Credits: I have used MDFX, a library that parses Markdown input and rendering it to the JavaFX GUI.
+  * Credits: I have used MDFX, a library that parses and renders Markdown input to JavaFX GUI.

 * **New Feature**: Add the ability to view details of each students
   * What it does: This features allow users to see all related details to one student - contact information, grades, participation, tags, and others...